kmogilevskii/ML/DNN_Foundation/README.md

-# Foundational Ideas used in ML written in TF1(for learning purpose)
+# Foundational Concepts used in ML written in TF1(for learning purpose)

 | Name of the project | Description | Used Libraries |
 | :---------------------- | :---------------------- | :---------------------- |